Oracle bolsters cloud infrastructure with suite of AI tools

 AI to accelerate deployment

-The new set of AI services are expected to reduce the time taken to manage data and the time taken to build and deploy applications, said Greg Pavlik, chief technology officer at Oracle Cloud.
+The new set of AI services are expected to reduce the time taken to manage data and the time taken to build and deploy applications, said Greg Pavlik, CTO at Oracle Cloud.
 The time taken to respond to varied scenarios by enterprises could be the difference for their survival in “volatile and uncertain times,” Pavlik said.

+The new tools include AI-based language, speech, vision, anomaly detection, data labelling and forecasting services.
+The new OCI Language service is designed to allow developers to perform text analysis at large scale.

 Oracle's competitors offer similar capabilities.
 AWS has intelligent language services such as Comprehend, Lex, and Polly, while Microsoft offers Text Analytics API for advanced analysis.